An official website of the United States government

 There are also a number of private schools, many with religious orientations, located in the River Region.
 The area's independent and parochial schools are accredited by Cognia or by the Alabama Independent School Association.

-Several public school districts in the River Region support military-connected families and students by allowing “Out of District Enrollment.”
+Several public-school districts in the River Region support military-connected families and students by allowing “Out of District Enrollment.”
 This means that your student may attend school in a district other than the one that she or he is zoned for based on your residency.
-Approval of out of district enrollment is at the discretion of the district superintendent.
+Approval of out of district enrollment is at the discretion of the district superintendent/principal.
 Also, because the student is attending outside of their district, a parent or guardian is responsible for transportation to and from school.

 Each district's policy has different eligibility criteria:

-• Autauga County Schools have opened select schools in Prattville to any child whose parent/guardian is stationed at Maxwell-Gunter AFB regardless of where they live in the River Region.
+• Autauga County Schools have opened select schools in Autauga County to any child whose parent/guardian is stationed at Maxwell-Gunter AFB regardless of where they live in the River Region and meets all other requirements (contact your School Liaisons or the school for an application).

-• Elmore County Schools have opened any of their available schools to any military-connected child regardless of where they live in the River Region.
+• Elmore County Schools have opened any of their available schools to any military-connected child regardless of where they live in the River Region (contact your School Liaisons or the school for an application).

 School options based on residency: